Site problem? Tell us. Copyright Children of Peace.

 the United Nations and other international bodies addressing global issues.

-the children's best interest, well-being and rights.
+best interest, well-being and rights.

 Negev Co-Existence Forum The Negev Coexistence Forum for Civil Equality (NCF) is a